Last Updated on February 20, 2025

 What knowledge do I need to be able to supervise?

 You must have full knowledge of The Highway Code, and be able to apply the rules in order to supervise a learner driver.
 The code is updated regularly, so make sure you check often for any recent updates.
+It’s also useful to refresh your understanding of road signs, speed limits, and common driving mistakes that learners struggle with.
+Knowing these will help you provide better guidance.

 Purchase car insurance to cover the learner driver

-When practicing learning to drive, the learner can be added to the vehicle owners insurance as a ‘named driver’.
+When practising learning to drive, the learner can be added to the vehicle owners insurance as a ‘named driver’.
 It is important to remember however that your no claims bonus could be affected if the worst was to happen and you need to claim.

 Alternatively, you could purchase insurance to cover the learner driver in your car.
 With Collingwood learner driver insurance, your no claims bonus is protected if the learner driver had a bump.